OpenLMIS/openlmis-functional-tests/README.md

 1. Taurus in Docker - Dockerized environment for running tests, and defining test context (iterations, provisioning, etc).
 Also supports virtual display for headless testing.
-1. Cucumber - Allows our tests to be written in human-readable prose, and should help anyone looking at functional test coverage to better see how a Requisition grid is being used.
+1. Cucumber - Allows our tests to be written in human-readable prose and how tabular data is input.
 1. JUnit - reporting on test cases ran.
 1. Webdriver.io - Node.js wrapper of Selenium's WebDriver.
 Allows our code for WebDriver to be written in Javascript and includes a basic REPL.